The Fellowship's Mission

 A History of Helping

-IFCJ's success has far exceeded expectations.
 Over the years, we have been leaders in Jewish-Christian relations, building bridges of goodwill that have led to greater understanding and cooperation between members of these two great faiths.
-We have helped hundreds of thousands of Jews escape poverty and anti-Semitism and return to their biblical homeland, funded humanitarian assistance that has touched the lives of millions of Jews in Israel and around the world, provided life-giving aid to Israel’s victims of war and terror, and much more.
+We have helped hundreds of thousands of Jews escape poverty and anti-Semitism and return to their biblical homeland, funded humanitarian assistance that has touched the lives of millions of Jews in Israel and around the world, provided life-giving aid to Israel's victims of war and terror, and much more.
 Learn more about IFCJ's global reach.

 About Rabbi Eckstein, Founder and President, IFCJ; Goodwill Ambassador, State of Israel

 Rabbi Yechiel Z. Eckstein, founder and president of IFCJ, has devoted his life to building bridges of understanding between Christians and Jews and broad support for the state of Israel.
 He is a leading advocate of religious freedom worldwide.
 Learn more about the life and legacy of Rabbi Eckstein and his work.

 The Fellowship is fully committed to financial accountability and to being good stewards of our donor's funds.